THE BRITISH FUCHSIA SOCIETY

 The showmen will have already cut a lot of their plants back in August and by now they will have good green shoots on and either have been put away in the heated greenhouse or soon to be so.
 These plants are also used to take cuttings which can be overwintered in the greenhouse.
 Make sure the greenhouse is cleaned and sterilised and the plants are free of pest and disease before putting away for the winter.
 Any Standards or other fuchsias you wish to save from containers or the garden also need to be dug up, pruned, de-leafed and potted up, and then put away in the heated greenhouse to start to grow again or other frost free storage areas as dormant plants.

-Your Autumn Bulletin will arrive towards the end of the month and I hope you enjoy the content.
-For members, it will contain your 2023 renewal form and plant distribution form and for Affiliated Societies, the affiliation renewal form.
-Please don’t forget that the renewals are due on the first of November.
+Your Annual and Show Results publications will arrive towards the end of the month and I hope you enjoy the content.
+For members, it will contain your 2024/5 renewal form if you have not joined during the summer show offer or renewed early.
+Also the plant distribution form and for Affiliated Societies, the affiliation renewal form.
+Please don’t forget that the renewals are due on the first of November 2024.
+Electronic members will have everything sent to their email address.

 Greenhouse